When it comes to reducing the air flow in your aquarium, the most popular solution is to use an idle air control valve.

 You see, the smaller the hole in the valve, the harder your air pump has to work in order to force air through.

-This extra work can seriously reduce the life of your air pump, causing the diaphragm inside to tear prematurely.
+This extra work can seriously reduce the service life of your air pump, causing the diaphragm inside to tear prematurely.

 It is for this reason that many hobbyists use a bleed valve instead.